Date(s) - 11/14/2018

 Join us for a screening and discussion of the riveting documentary Crime + Punishment, a film chronicling the struggles of a group of black and Latino whistleblower cops and the young minorities they are pressured to arrest and summons in New York City.
-Following the screening of the film, there will be a discussion with the film’s director Stephen Maing, Crime + Punishment’s featured Private Investigator Manuel Gomez and NYPD EDwin Raymond, and Tommye Weddington representing Justice for Dahmeek.
+Following the screening of the film, there will be a discussion with the film’s director Stephen Maing, Crime + Punishment’s featured Private Investigator Manuel Gomez and Tommye Weddington representing Justice for Dahmeek.

 Amidst a landmark class action lawsuit over illegal policing quotas, Crime + Punishment chronicles the real lives and struggles of a group of black and Latino whistle-blower cops and the young minorities they are pressured to arrest and summons in New York City.
 A highly intimate and cinematic experience with unprecedented access, Crime + Punishment examines the United States’ most powerful police department through the brave efforts of a group of active duty officers and one unforgettable private investigator who risk their careers and safety to bring light to harmful policing practices which have plagued the precincts and streets of New York City for decades.

 STEPHEN MAING | Director, Producer, Cinematographer, Editor

 Stephen Maing | Director, Producer